 Has your baby been experiencing red and tender skin around the diaper area?
 This skin condition may be a nappy rash, which is common and characterised by the tender red skin on the buttocks, thighs, and genitals.
 Ouch!
 Luckily there is our very own solution: Naïf’s Diaper cream!
 This super cream contains zinc oxide.
 This is an ingredient that protects, cools and heals the skin.
 Naïf’s baby-bum cream also contains chamomile and vitamin E for the ultimate soothing sensation.

 To prevent the skin condition, replace the nappy immediately after usage and gently pat the buttocks dry or leave them to air dry.
 Also, keep in mind that baby wipes can often contain irritating ingredients such as phenoxyethanol, which can further irritate the vulnerable skin.
-Therefore, we kindly advise using natural alternatives, such as coconut oil, water or biodegradable baby wipes to gently clean the skin.
+Therefore, we kindly advise using natural alternatives, such as coconut oil, water or Plastic Free Baby Wipes to gently clean the skin.

 3. Baby Acne